 Difference with the source

-If you have a high-match TM suggestion, it might be helpful to see what exactly changed in the source string since the time it was translated (and stored in TM) last time.
+If you have a high-match TM suggestion, it might be helpful to see what exactly changed in the source string since the last time it was translated (and stored in TM).

 Concordance search lets you search through the Translation Memory for a specific word or phrase and see how it was translated elsewhere.
 This is useful when there's no TM suggestion for a string, but you still want to see how something was translated elsewhere.